NirmalSubedi/odin-rock-paper-scissors/README.md

 ## How to Play?
 1. Open the link above in a new tab.
-2. Open up the console panel in devtools on your browser.
+2. Select one of the buttons(Rock/Paper/Scissors).
-3. Make your choice in the text box for a total of 5 times.
+3. View the round result and score at the bottom of the buttons.
-4. Your score is in the console.
-Refresh the page to play again!
+4. After five rounds, winner is decided!

 ## What skills were demonstrated?
 - Making use of function declarations to hoist functions.